ryancdotorg/brainflayer/README.md

 Brainflayer supports a few other types of input via the `-t` option:

-* `-t hex`  hex encoded passwords/passphrases - will be decoded by brainflayer for key derivation

-* `-t priv` hex encoded private keys - this can be used to support arbitrary deterministic wallet schemes via an external program.
+* `-t priv` raw private keys - this can be used to support arbitrary deterministic wallet schemes via an external program.
 Any trailing data after the hex encoded private key will be included in brainflayer's output as well, for reference.
 See also the `-I`